oracle/terraform-provider-oci/website/docs/r/database_autonomous_database_saas_admin_user.html.markdown

 * `time_of_last_switchover` - The timestamp of the last switchover operation for the Autonomous Database.
 * `time_of_next_refresh` - The date and time of next refresh.
 * `time_reclamation_of_free_autonomous_database` - The date and time the Always Free database will be stopped because of inactivity.
 If this time is reached without any database activity, the database will automatically be put into the STOPPED state.
-* `time_undeleted` - The date and time the Autonomous Database was most recently undeleted.
 * `time_until_reconnect_clone_enabled` - The time and date as an RFC3339 formatted string, e.g., 2022-01-01T12:00:00.000Z, to set the limit for a refreshable clone to be reconnected to its source database.
 * `total_backup_storage_size_in_gbs` - The backup storage to the database.
 * `used_data_storage_size_in_gbs` - The storage space consumed by Autonomous Database in GBs.